ibadetazemi/SQL-Project/QA.md

+(In the QA.md file, identify and describe your risk areas.
+Develop and execute a QA process to address them and validate the accuracy of your results.):

 What are your risk areas?
 Identify and describe them.

 (Answer: My risk areas include: Unknown weak points, deleted data, multiple data sources, "Clean" data needs to replace "Old" data and consistant, costly maintencance. )